 Much of the book chronicles the unrelenting carping and complaining among admirals and aspiring admirals, bemoaning their equipment, expressing jealousy over appointments and assignments, and seeking retribution for various slights.
 Some even enlisted various political champions to plead their cases personally to Welles or the President.

 But Lincoln was fond of the navy and its ships and technology, and on his last full day of life, he took Mary down to the Navy Yard to tour the ironclad Montauk.
 Afterwards, he told the officers he was going to Ford’s Theater that night, and they should feel free to join him as his guests.
 As Symonds remarks at the end of his book: “Many of them accepted at once.
 It promised to be a festive evening.”

 This book is a welcome addition to the category of “niche” books on Lincoln.
 The navy’s role was greater than most people assume, and the way in which its growth parallels and illustrates Lincoln’s growth provides an interesting perspective on this great man, about whom we can never read too much.

-Co-Winner of Gettysburg College’s 2009 Lincoln Prize
+Note: Co-Winner of Gettysburg College’s 2009 Lincoln Prize